 How to Make Elderberry Jam

-Most people know and love elderberries from elderberry syrup.
+Most people know and love the black berries from elderberry syrup.
 Full of vitamin C, this syrup has become very popular since it can help boost the immune system.
 The deep purple color tells us that it is full of antioxidants.
-It is a good idea to take it regularly during the flu season.
-There are a lot of traditional recipes that make a delicious syrup that even children like to take.
+It is a good idea to take this wild food regularly during the flu season.
+There are a lot of traditional recipes that make a tasty syrup that even children like to take.

 Where to find elderberries